GWTReact/gwt-react/README.md

 * Refine the CSS prop types and add enumerations and more useful setter methods where possible

-* Remove any dependencies on com.google.gwt.dom.*.
-Replace with Elemental 2 or something equivalent
+* ~~Remove any dependencies on com.google.gwt.dom.*.
+Replace with Elemental 2 or something equivalent~~, DONE

 * ~~Add facility to create factory interfaces like <code>React.DOM.xxx</code>~~, DONE